RENoMafex/grcpp/README.md

 [**grc** (Generic Colouriser)](https://github.com/garabik/grc) is a tool for adding color to command-line output.
 This project, **grcpp**, aims to provide a modern, efficient, and extensible implementation, while still being able to be a drop-in replacement of the original tool using C++.

+## Changes

+Grcpp aims to be faster than the original grc, that is why i decided to go for a single binary (opposed to grc wich uses another program called grcat to colorize the output) and utilize multithreading.

 ## How to contribute

 - If you find any issue with the code, please just open an issue through GitHub.
 If you don't have a GitHub Account (and don't want to create one), just send an email to [schilling.malte@googlemail.com](mailto:schilling.malte@googlemail.com).